Professor/Section Head of Metalsmithing and Jewelry

 Professor Madden’s work is an outgrowth of his fascination for the diverse traditions of vessel making across countless cultures that have developed a vessel tradition as expressive and utilitarian medium.
 Through references to structures of containment which occur in nature, Madden’s work explores the dual role of the vase as both object of contemplation and tool.
 What captivates Madden’s attention within these forms is the inherent contradiction of a stable, durable structure to communicate a sense of transition, the dialog of interior expanding against containment.
 This give and take creates the visual tension, which animates both structure and the space it occupies.

-Mr. Madden is Professor and Section Head of Metalsmithing and Jewelry Design at the College for Creative Studies, Detroit, Michigan (1992-2014).
+Mr. Madden is Professor, Crafts Department Chairman, and Section Head for Metalsmithing and Jewelry at the College for Creative Studies, Detroit, Michigan (1992-2014).